Women at Work: Navigating Menopause Stress Whilst Keeping Your Career on Track

 5 Minute ReadHow To by Jessica Lacey

 For millions of women all around the world, today is 'Bring Your Menopause to Work Day'.
 As is tomorrow and the next day, and the next day...you get the gist.
-But with more women than ever now bossing in high profile business roles, it's time for the work environment to adapt, accommodate and get with the programme.
+But with more women than ever now bossing in high profile business roles, it was way past time the corporate world got with the programme.
+Through hard campaigning and effective change, in just a few years, the menopause conversation has been brought to the forefront and in many cases, wonderfully accepted and normalised.

-Menopause and work stress is an issue for all
+Menopause benefits at work is an issue for all

-A UK parliament committee found that in 2019, 900,000 women in the U.K. left their jobs over an undefined period of time because of menopausal symptoms.
-Now, the resulting aim of those findings is to implement supportive working conditions for women experiencing menopause because when you’re not firing on all cylinders, you don't feel able to show up from a place of confidence.
-No one, male or female, can be dynamic and innovative in their job role when they're suffering from stress, anxiety or irritability.
+Not only does this situation limit immensely capable women from performing at their best, hitting the workforce hard but in many cases, the struggle can result in them feeling forced to opt out altogether.
+In 2019, a UK parliament committee found that 900,000 women in the U.K. left their jobs over an undefined period of time because of menopausal symptoms.
+To the women concerned, that was no great surprise but now it was time for those in power to implement supportive working conditions for women experiencing menopause because when you’re not firing on all cylinders, you don't feel able to show up from a place of confidence.
+No one, male or female, can be dynamic and innovative in their job role when they're suffering from stress, anxiety or persistent low-mood.

 WOMAN READING 1 1